git25hng-try/Non-technical.github.io/README.md

 coordination and displays screen accordingly, from the eye test results and monitoring users' eye coordination.
 Screen display is accurate, therefore, user does not need any manual settings that may not accurately protect his(her) vision.

-Inspite of how much time I spend using the smart screen, I am not afraid of vision problems , even when without wearing eyeglasses.
+Inspite of how much time I spend using the smart screen, I am not afraid of vision problems , even without wearing blue ray protective eyeglasses.

 Perfect for my children!